-Without these distinctions there can't be any distinctions between the persons of the Trinity, and if there are no distinctions, there is no Trinity.
+Without these distinctions there can't be any distinctions between the persons of the Trinity; and if there are no distinctions, there is no Trinity.

 God does not change

-God says, "For I, the Lord, do not change," (Mal.
+God says, "For I, the Lord, do not change;" (Mal.
 3:6).
-This means that the nature of God is the same from all eternity.
+This means that the nature of God is the same for all eternity.
 Since God is a Trinity (Father, Son, and Holy Spirit), then God has been a Trinity forever.
 The Father has always been the Father.
 The Son has always been the Son.
 The Holy Spirit has always been the Holy Spirit.
 This means that the roles expressed by the Father, but not the Son, have always been roles of the Father and not the Son.
 Likewise, the roles of the Son have always belonged to him and not the Father.
 And, of course, the roles of the Holy Spirit are not the same roles of the Father or the Son.
-Remember, we are speaking of roles and function (Economic Trinity), not nature and attributes (Ontological Trinity).
+Remember, we are speaking of roles and function (Economic Trinity) and not nature and attributes (Ontological Trinity).
 Since they have different roles, then the way they relate to each other is also eternal and unchangeable.

 Definitions are incredibly important when discussing theology.
 This is no exception.
-Throughout the Christian church there has been an error called subordinationism and, unfortunately, some have confused it with the Economic Trinity.
-Subordinationism is a heresy concerning the Father and Son -- though sometimes the Holy Spirit is included in the discussion.
-The error has different forms, but it is primarily the teaching that the Son is not eternal and divine (Arian Subordinationism), and is, therefore, not equal to the Father in being and attributes.
-This is, of course, wrong and it is in contrast to the Economic Trinity which does not deny the equality of nature and attributes.
+Throughout the Christian church there has been an error called subordinationism; and, unfortunately, some have confused it with the Economic Trinity.
+Subordinationism is a heresy concerning the Father and Son - though sometimes the Holy Spirit is included in the discussion.
+The error has different forms; but it is primarily the teaching that the Son is not eternal and divine (Arian Subordinationism) and is, therefore, not equal to the Father in being and attributes.
+This is, of course, wrong; and it is in contrast to the Economic Trinity which does not deny the equality of nature and attributes.

 The misunderstanding often arises from failing to realize that having different roles does not mean a difference in nature.
 A husband and a wife have different roles in the family (she bears children, he does not, she is the mother, he is the father, etc.), but the fact that they have different roles does not mean they are different in nature.
-The Father, Son, and Holy Spirit have different roles, but are all equal in nature and attributes.
+The Father, Son, and Holy Spirit have different roles but are all equal in nature and attributes.